-Audit committees will be revised as audit, risk and improvement committees (ARICs).
-ARICs must have an independent presiding member to ensure a level of neutrality and impartial oversight in chairing these meetings.
-An independent presiding member must be a person who is not a council member of a local government or an employee of the local government.
+Audit committees will be revised as audit, risk and improvement committees (ARICs) and must have an independent presiding member to ensure a level of neutrality and impartial oversight in chairing these meetings.
+An independent presiding member must be a person who is not a council member of any local government or an employee of the local government.
 If a deputy presiding member is appointed, they must also be independent.

 The introduction of an independent presiding member provides an opportunity for increased community confidence in a local government's financial and risk management.
-Local government operations may also benefit through appointing an independent chair with risk and financial management expertise that may otherwise be unavailable.
+There may also be benefit to the local government through appointing an independent presiding member with risk and financial management expertise that may otherwise be unavailable.